 The Bodhisatta was once a lion.
 One day he met a jackal in the forest, and being unable to escape, the jackal threw himself at the Bodhisatta’s feet and said he would be his servant if he spared his life.
-The Bodhisatta agreed and they made an arrangement that the jackal would go find an elephant, horse, buffalo, or other animal to eat, then the lion would kill it and they would share the meat.
-The jackal was ordered to say, “Shine forth in they might, Lord,” each time they hunted.
+The Bodhisatta agreed and they made an arrangement that the jackal would find elephants, horses, buffalo, or other animals to eat, then the lion would kill them and they would share the meat.
+The jackal was ordered to say, “Shine forth in thy might, Lord,” each time they hunted.

 In the Lifetime of the Buddha

 The jackal was an earlier birth of Devadatta, a disciple of the Buddha who became his nemesis.
 He left the Buddha’s sangha with many disciples to set up his own order and declared that he too was a Buddha.
 The real Buddha sent two of his top disciples, Sariputta and Moggallana, to preach to those wayward disciples; and while Devadatta was asleep, most of them returned to the Buddha’s fold.
 This so angered Kokalika, a disciple of the Buddha who became one of Devadatta’s most devoted followers, that he kicked Devadatta in the chest and caused him to spit up blood.

 The Buddha told this story to let his disciples know this was not the first time Devadatta had imitated him and suffered for it.